 The expected use of net proceeds from this offering represents our current intentions based upon our present plans and business conditions.
-The amounts and timing of our actual expenditures depend on numerous factors, including the level of sales of our current products and the market acceptance of our new products, changes we may make to the business that affect ongoing operating expenses, changes we may make in our business strategy, regulatory developments affecting our existing products and delays in the FDA approval process for products under development, changes in our research and development spending plans, and other items affecting our forecasted level of expenditures and use of cash resources.
+The amounts and timing of our actual expenditures depend on numerous factors, including the level of Quell sales as well as sales of our current products, changes we may make to the business that affect ongoing operating expenses, changes we may make in our business strategy, regulatory developments affecting our existing products, changes in our research and development spending plans, and other items affecting our forecasted level of expenditures and use of cash resources.
 Depending on the outcome of these factors, our plans and priorities may change, and we may apply the net proceeds from this offering differently than we currently anticipate.
-Changes in any of these factors could mean that we delay or refocus the pursuit of any aspect of our development of the SENSUS pain management system in ways that we cannot currently predict.
+Changes in any of these factors could mean that we delay or refocus the pursuit of any aspect of our commercialization plans for Quell in ways that we cannot currently predict.
 As a result, our management will retain broad discretion over the allocation of the net proceeds of this offering.
 Investors will be relying on the judgment of our management regarding the application of the proceeds of this offering.